cortex-lab/Rigbox/README.md

 ## Installation

-Below are instructions for installing Rigbox for users familiar with Git and MATLAB.
-If you are completely new to both of these, please see the [simple installation guide](https://cortex-lab.github.io/Rigbox/intall_for_dummies.html).
+Below are short instructions for installing Rigbox for users familiar with Git and MATLAB.
+For detailed instructions, please see the [installation guide](https://cortex-lab.github.io/Rigbox/intall.html).

 Before starting, ensure the above toolboxes and packages are installed.
 PsychToobox can not be installed via the MATLAB AddOns browser.
 See [Installing PsychToobox](#Installing-PsychToolbox) for install instructions.